History of the Beer Wurlitzer

 However just a couple of years later, Allan decided he wanted something a bit bigger.
 He proceeded to purchase the Wurlitzer organ from the City Cinema in Leicester.
 The ex-Walsall Wurlitzer was put on the market and sold to fellow enthusiast, Arthur Thorn of Beer in Devon.

-Wurlitzer Opus number 956 was dispatched from the factory on the 1st December 1924 and shipped to Southampton, destined for its new home at The Picture House in Walsall, West Midlands.
+Wurlitzer Opus number 956 was dispatched from the factory in North Tonawanda, USA, on the 1st December 1924 and shipped to Southampton, destined for its new home at The Picture House in Walsall, West Midlands.
 It was the first Wurlitzer Unit Orchestra to arrive in England.

 After its arrival at Walsall, the Style-D Wurlitzer was unpacked and installed into the Picture House over the coming weeks.
 It was installed in a large wooden swell box type chamber.